hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 # Embedding DNA sequences

-I will be using the NT to embed protein-coding DNA sequences from six species: three animals (human, mouse and fruit fly); one plant (arabidopsis); one bacteria (_E. coli_); and one yeast (_S. cerevisae_).
+I will be using the NT to embed protein-coding DNA sequences from six species: three animals (human, mouse and fruit fly); one plant (arabidopsis); one bacteria (_E. coli_); and one yeast (_S. cerevisiae_).
 I aim to obtain embeddings such that the sequences from each species are on aggregate closer to each other than to the sequences from other species.
+Note that this is not something the model was trained to do.
+But I hope that the model picked up that a piece of bacterial DNA is very different from a chunk of human DNA.

-To this end, I downloaded the DNA sequences of all protein coding genes for the selected species.
+To this end, I [downloaded the DNA sequences](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/prepare_data.sh) of all protein coding genes for the selected species.
 For each species I randomly subsampled 2,000 sequences of 60 nucleotides each.
-I chose the length of the sequence because of convenience: they are a common sequence length for FASTA files, and short enough for my home computer to handle.
+I chose the length of the sequence because of convenience: they are a common sequence length for FASTA files, and short enough for my modest home computer to handle.
 Half of them were the train set, used for model building; the other half constituted the test set, used exclusively for performance evaluation.
-I will only show results on the latter.
+All the results shown below are computed on the latter.

-I embedded the sequences (code available [here](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/main.py)) and used a UMAP to visualize the embeddings:
+I [embedded the sequences](https://github.com/hclimente/hclimente.github.io/blob/main/assets/python/2025-05-02-hf-transformers/main.py) and used a UMAP to visualize the embeddings:

 <div class="l-page">
     <iframe src="{{ '/assets/python/2025-05-02-hf-transformers/plotly/umap_embeddings.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%" style="border: 1px dashed grey;"></iframe>